The correct treatment for you

 Different ailments and conditions respond better to different treatments.
 I use the following treatments alongside Acupuncture needles to obtain the best results for you.
 For some patients and particular conditions I don’t use needles at all!

 Cupping– moves blocked and stagnated energy found in painful, restricted muscles.
-Small cups are placed on the skin and a vacuum created.
+Cupping (also known as Myofascial Decompression) involves small cups being placed on the skin and creating a vacuum.
 The cups are then gently moved or left in place.
 Cupping reduces inflammation and speeds healing.
 It does this by circulating blood, re-oxygenating tissues, removing toxins and promoting cell repair.
 Cupping can also be used to treat coughs and congestion in the chest.
 This treatment is not painful and the temporary marking that can occur is short lived and a good indication change is occurring.

 Gua Sha– this traditional method has similar effects to Cupping and is used to alleviate pain and restriction in the body.
-Gua Sha is used on areas difficult to cup such as the neck and ankle.
-The literal translation is ‘scrape-rash’.
+Gua Sha (similar to Graston Technique) can be used on areas difficult to cup such as the neck and ankle but also on large muscles on the body.
+The literal translation is ‘scrape or stroke-rash’.
+You may also hear it referred to ‘coining’ or ‘spooning’.
 Gua Sha helps to lengthen muscles, break down adhesions and invigorate blood flow.
 The intentional rash brought to the surface of the skin indicates the elimination of toxins and old blood.
 As with Cupping, this is short lived.
 Gua Sha can also be used as a diagnostic tool.